-Emmanuel recently reorganized its academic programs into four schools: School of Humanities & Social Sciences; School of Business & Management; School of Science & Health; and School of Education.
+Emmanuel recently reorganized its academic programs into five schools: School of Humanities & Social Sciences; School of Business & Management; School of Science & Health; School of Education; and School of Nursing.
 This initiative builds upon the already strong interdisciplinary nature of the College’s academic programs, more intentionally fostering connections among both students and faculty in complementary areas while also serving as a platform to launch new programs.

 Every Emmanuel College class is taught by a professor, not a teaching assistant.
 Here, students and faculty form bonds that often last long after graduation.
 With a 13:1 student-faculty ratio, classes are small and professors know students by name.
 They are sincerely interested in what and how students think—and fully committed to their ultimate success.
 What’s more, Emmanuel professors are outstanding scholars.
 They win prestigious grants and author articles in renowned academic journals, often with student co-authors.

-In addition to a robust curriculum that consists of more than 60 majors, minors, and areas of study (including new programs in Computer Science and Big Data & Data Analytics for fall 2019) Emmanuel students have the benefit of engaging in a number of unique academic opportunities.
+In addition to a robust curriculum that consists of more than 70 majors, minors, and areas of study, Emmanuel students have the benefit of engaging in a number of unique academic opportunities.

 AWARD-WINNING ACADEMIC ADVISING

-At the start of Orientation, students participate in the College’s award-winning academic advising program to build their personal mission statements and four-year plans.
+At the start of Orientation, students participate in the College’s award-winning academic advising program to build their personal mission statement and four-year plan.
 The creation (and revision) of these plans makes certain that everything a student could dream about accomplishing in college can—and will—be achieved by graduation.

 Emmanuel recognizes that the transition to college, while exciting, can be a challenge.
-The ACE (Academic Connections for Excellence) Program for all first-year students introduces college-level academic workloads and expectations; encourages goal setting; connects students to faculty, staff, and on-campus resources; promotes resiliency; and enhances the sense of community for new Saints.
+The “Surviving First Year Team Challenge” for all first-year students introduces college-level academic workloads and expectations; encourages goal setting; connects students to faculty, staff, and on-campus resources; promotes resiliency; and enhances the sense of community for new Saints.